DiffusionNOCS: Managing Symmetry and Uncertainty in Sim2Real Multi-Modal Category-level Pose Estimation: Experiments

-\textbf{Generalization Benchmark} To analyze zero-shot generalization capabilities of existing SOTA baselines, we computed their mAP scores on our newly introduced Generalization benchmark.
-For all baselines we used respective official implementations and provided pre-trained weights.
-Similarly to the NOCS benchmark, we significantly outperform the SOTA synthetic baseline ShapePrior~\cite{tian2020shape} scoring average mAPs of 28.9 ($5 \degree 5$cm), 50.5 ($10 \degree 5$cm), and 56.4 ($15 \degree 5$cm) against ShapePrior's 8.5 ($5 \degree 5$cm), 24.8 ($10 \degree 5$cm), and 33 ($15 \degree 5$cm).
-We also outperform all real methods on the TYO-L dataset, and show best average results on the HOPE dataset, demonstrating our robustness to handling occlusions, changing lighting conditions and arbitrary pose distributions.
-However, real methods dominate the YCB-V scores.
+\textbf{Generalization Benchmark.} To analyze zero-shot generalization capabilities of existing SOTA baselines, we computed their mAP scores on our newly introduced generalization benchmark as shown in \autoref{tab:gen_eval}.
+For all baselines, we used respective official implementations and provided pre-trained weights.
+Similarly to the NOCS benchmark, we significantly outperform the SOTA synthetic baseline ShapePrior~\cite{tian2020shape} scoring average mAPs of 29.2 ($5 \degree 5$cm), 51.7 ($10 \degree 5$cm), and 57.1 ($15 \degree 5$cm) against ShapePrior's 14.4 ($5 \degree 5$cm), 31.2 ($10 \degree 5$cm), and 38.4 ($15 \degree 5$cm) in rightmost block in \autoref{tab:gen_eval}.
+Moreover, we outperform all real methods when averaging over all three datasets, demonstrating our robustness to occlusions, changing lighting conditions, and a wide variety of object poses. \autoref{tab:gen_eval} also shows real methods dominate the YCB-V scores.
 We explain this by this dataset's similarity with NOCS: it only contains objects standing upright placed in well-lit scenes placed close to the camera.
-Overall, as the average mean and standard deviation scores demonstrate, our method achieves the best overall performance and stability even when compared to the methods trained on real data.
+Overall, as the mean and standard deviation scores demonstrate, our method achieves the best overall performance and stability even when compared to the methods trained on synthetic and real data.